nonblocking/nonsnapshot-maven-plugin/README.md

 For the artifact *my-parent-artifact* and all its child modules newly assigned versions would start with *1.0.12*, e.g. *1.0.12-4567*.

+The *dependencyUpdateStrategy* determines under which conditions a dependency to an artifact, which is present in the workspace, shall be updated.
+For example, if the strategy is *SAME_MAJOR* and the artifact in the workspace has a major version different from the one in the dependencies section of the POM, the dependency version isn't updated.
+Valid strategies are:

+ * ALWAYS (default)
+ * SAME_MAJOR
+ * SAME_MAJOR_MINOR
+ * SAME_BASE_VERSION

 Usage
 -----